Choosing the Right eCommerce Platform

 WooCommerce is ranked as one of the most customizable platforms out there, thanks to its extensive list of thousands of apps and theme templates.
 The WordPress editor makes it easy for you to build your store and make tweaks, no matter the coding experience.

-Compared to Shopify, you’ll get more freedom to tweak around with your store and make the online experience resourceful.
+Compared to Shopify, you’ll get more freedom to tweak your store and make the online experience resourceful.
 Deeper backend changes are also required in some cases, but the developers of Shopify are easily found in the market.
-Or in case you want to take everything in your hands, there are plenty of plugins, aka apps available for this.
+Or, in case you want to take everything into your hands, there are plenty of plugins, aka apps, available for this.

 Plugins allow you to host minor to advanced changes in your store so that you can make your website experience much better.
 In fact, WooCommerce is a plugin of its own, in case you’re wondering.